Skip to content

 1. Message IDs

-• Banner ID – Displays the ID number of the recommendation banner.
+• Banner ID – @(Model.BannerId) – displays the ID number of the recommendation banner.

 1. Remote content

-• Get remote content – @(Model.GetRemoteContent(“string url”, boolIsUnique)) – Displays a link sending discount codes and concert tickets.
+• Get remote content – @(Model.GetRemoteContent(“string url”, boolIsUnique)) – displays content available at the specified link (external server).
+How to use it?

 How to use dynamic content?